A Jones – White Swan Dentist

 They work by preventing nerves from communicating with muscles.
 The muscle is held still preventing wrinkles from developing and allowing existing wrinkles to fade away.

 Afterwards the area may be raised and red for up to half an hour.
-However once this settles there is no recovery time and so you can return to your normal routine.
+However, once this settles there is no recovery time and so you can return to your normal routine.

-Anti-wrinkle injections are great for facial aesthetics but did you know they can also be used for medical reasons such as:
+They are great for facial aesthetics but did you know they can also be used for medical reasons such as:

-Helping to relieve tension headaches and migraines
+- help relieve tension headaches and migraines

-Stopping people grinding or clenching their teeth (also known as Bruxism)
+- stop people grinding or clenching their teeth (also known as Bruxism)

 They are painful: antiwrinkle injections naturally involve some mild discomfort but the treatment takes very little time and very few people experience pain.
-Most practitioners are trained to help keep you relaxed during the treatment so a fear of injections should not put you off.
+Most practitioners are trained to help keep you relaxed during the treatment too, so a fear of injections should not put you off.

-Distortion: the frozen faces that you see the media are extreme examples of this treatment.
-You will still be able to move your face and show emotion after having the treatment.
+Distortion: the frozen faces that you see the media are extreme examples of this treatment, you will still be able to move your face and show emotion after having the treatment.

 Paralysing: the solution has no effect on muscles themselves so following treatment you will still be able to move the muscles of your face to express emotion.

 Poisonous: the solution does not travel around your body or affect other parts and so you cannot be poisoned or overdose.